 Venezuela protests: Teenage protester in Barquisimeto killed

-A teenage demonstrator has been killed during growing unrest in Venezuela, as political and economic crisis deepens.
+A teenager has been killed during growing unrest in Venezuela, as political and economic crisis deepens.

-The 14-year-old boy and another protester were shot dead in the western city of Barquisimeto on Tuesday night.
+The 14-year-old boy and a protester were shot dead in the western city of Barquisimeto on Tuesday night.

 Nicolas Maduro's presidency has come under increasing pressure as the economy suffers and opponents accuse him of creating a dictatorship.